 Beyond, The (AKA Seven Doors of Death)

-Fulci acts as himself suffering from hallucations where he sees every gory highlight from his previous movies in everything he does.
+Fulci acts as himself suffering from hallucinations where he sees gory highlights from some of his previous movies in everything he does (including

 Cat in the Brain (AKA Nightmare Concert)